ricardozacarias/ricardozacarias.github.io/drafts/2020-05-20-construction.markdown

 <h1 id="posts-label"></h1>

-My article on tourism keeps getting derailed, but for the best of reasons.
-I got feedback on my [previous article](https://ricardozacarias.com/baixa) from an architect who identified one of his projects on my plots and pointed out that it hadn't been approved yet.
+I received some interesting feedback on my [previous article](https://ricardozacarias.com/baixa) from an architect who identified one of his projects on my plots and pointed out that it hadn't been approved yet.
 After some digging I realized I was mapping **every** submitted development project and not the ones for which a permit had already been issued.

-Fortunately, the data I needed was [right there]([http://geodados.cm-lisboa.pt/datasets/alvar%C3%A1s-para-obras-de-edifica%C3%A7%C3%A3o-e-demoli%C3%A7%C3%A3o](http://geodados.cm-lisboa.pt/datasets/alvarás-para-obras-de-edificação-e-demolição)) next to the one I had used.
-Besides correcting my previous visualizations, we also potential for further research.
+Fortunately, the data I needed was [right there]([http://geodados.cm-lisboa.pt/datasets/alvar%C3%A1s-para-obras-de-edifica%C3%A7%C3%A3o-e-demoli%C3%A7%C3%A3o](http://geodados.cm-lisboa.pt/datasets/alvarás-para-obras-de-edificação-e-demolição)) next to the one I had used previously.
+After correcting my previous visualizations, I also identified potential for further research.

 <p align="center">
   <img src="/assets/posts/baixa/baixa_animation.gif" />